-Many people say they use their smartphones for their Phantom, Mavic and Spark.
+Many people opt to use their smartphones when flying their Phantom, Mavic or Spark.

 However, they should rather be using a good tablet (we’ll check out the best ones in just a minute or two).